-The estimated reach of publishing translated content on nsw.gov.au in Mandarin/Simplified/Traditional Chinese is very high.
+The estimated reach of publishing translated content on nsw.gov.au in Mandarin/ Simplified/Traditional Chinese is very high.
 Therefore, other channels in addition to nsw.gov.au should be considered to ensure inclusion, particularly among the older demographic.

+What is the estimated reach of publishing translated content on nsw.gov.au in Mandarin/ Chinese Simplified/ Traditional?

 What are the characteristics of those who are currently accessing nsw.gov.au in Chinese Simplified/ Traditional?
 Mobile is the preferred device for 3 in 4 people who are currently accessing nsw.gov.au in Chinese Simplified/ Traditional.